alex-love/alex-love.github.io/content/blog/reflections-on-the-process/index.md

 #### React

 I'm still learning React, but it's really helped me resolve my concern of how to implement web apps well.
 I like the component structure it provides and the lifecycle methods have been useful to me.
 I've been using it mostly out of curiousity as opposed to necessity, but I think it has improved my JS skills as well.
+I've made simple flashcard app that randomly displays GRE test words that I initially scraped from a website using Python.